 Stephen C. Jumper.
 Mr. Jumper, a geophysicist, joined our Company in 1985, was elected Vice President of Technical Services in September 1997 and was subsequently elected President, Chief Operating Officer and Director in January 2001.
-In January 2006, Mr. Jumper was elected President, Chief Executive Officer and Director.
+In January 2006, Mr. Jumper was elected President, Chief Executive Officer and Director and in January 2013 Mr. Jumper was elected Chairman of the Board of Directors.
 Prior to 1997, Mr. Jumper served as our manager of technical services with an emphasis on 3-D processing.
 Mr. Jumper has served the Permian Basin Geophysical Society as Second Vice President, First Vice President and as President.